 WE SPEND THE NIGHT IN THE WILD WEST MINING TOWN OF VIRGINIA CITY

 A RIDE ON THE VIRGINIA & TRUCKEE RAILROAD IS A MUST WHILE IN VIRGINIA CITY

-After the morning hours on the V&T and Virginia City we travel to Carson City to visit the Nevada State Railroad Museum at Carson City.
+Next we visit the Nevada State Railroad Museum at Carson City.
 This railroad museum is a cultural resource dedicated to educating visitors and the community about Nevada railroad history.
 This mission is accomplished through the collection, preservation and interpretation on significant locomotives, rolling stock, artifacts, photographs and memorabilia directly related to railroads and railroading in Nevada.
 In addition to static exhibits, select pieces of equipment in the collection are restored and operated throughout the year to demonstrate steam and early gasoline technology and provide visitors with a first-hand experience with railroad history through the sights, sounds and sensations of a train ride.